Here’s what you need to consider when deciding whether working in retirement is right for you.

 - Suspended pension payments while working: Other plans suspend your pension payments for the time you are working; they may or may not offer increased payments when you finally retire.

 - Phased retirement: This arrangement allows you to work part time, as early as age 62, while collecting some or all your pension benefit.
 Depending on the plan, your employer may continue to provide medical benefits for you as well.
 However, if your pension amount is based on the earnings in your final years of work, switching to part time could lower your pension payments.

-There are many factors to consider when deciding whether to work during retirement.
-An Ameriprise financial advisor can help you determine when to begin taking Social Security, and even work with your employer's HR department to determine the impact of company policies.
+There are many factors to consider when deciding whether to work after retirement.
+We can help you determine when to begin taking Social Security, and even work with your employer's HR department to determine the impact of company policies.